patternfly/training-scenarios/tables/intro-table/step3.md

 For example: `"First column"` becomes `{ title: "First column" }`

-Your columns definition should now look like:
+The columns definition in your table, should look like the image below:

 <pre class="file">
 const columns = [